 As Laura had been diagnosed with multiple sclerosis at the age of 21, the couple had decided Melanie should be the one to carry a baby.
 However, tests revealed that Melanie was having irregular periods due to polycystic ovary syndrome (PCOS), a common factor in infertility, and that she was not producing any eggs.

-As a consequence, the couple were told that they would be eligible for NHS-funded IVF treatment, but only once Melanie lost weight, as there are strict NHS criteria about BMI limits for funding IVF treatment.
+IVF for lesbian couples is rarely funded, but as both Laura and Melanie had fertility issues the couple were told that they would be eligible for NHS-funded IVF treatment, but only once Melanie lost weight, as there are strict NHS criteria about BMI limits for funding IVF treatment.

 “In 12 months I got my weight down from 15 stone to 12 stone and Laura lost three and a half stone too,” remembes Melanie. ” Laura was a brilliant support for me; every time I was tempted to reach for the fast food she would say ‘how much do we want this baby?’ and that would be my motivation.”